owenkyang/owenkyang/README.md

   - Automatic Remote Meeting Attendance Taker that uses Computer Vision to automatically mark attendance for your remote classes and meetings!

 Current Learning Goals:
+  - Learn more about Cloud Computing and Networking
+  - Have a greater understanding of Databases and API development

 <!--
 **owenkyang/owenkyang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.